How to work as a lone worker – and stay motivated

 How to combat loneliness as a Remote Worker

-In an office environment you can have a colleague chat to you, a boss may be reading over your shoulder, or even just the smell of a colleague’s perfume/aftershave can remind you that you are not on your own.
+In an office environment, you can have a colleague chat with you, a boss may be reading over your shoulder, or even just the smell of a colleague’s perfume/aftershave can remind you that you are not on your own.
 It is therefore very easy to feel isolated and feel like you are working harder when you’re working alone from home.

 Here are a few tips to help combat loneliness if you work on your own.

 - Use social media to stay in touch with like-minded people